 BFA '17 Stockton University (Sculpture)

-Chelsea is a first year MFA design candidate at the University of Iowa from Bayville, NJ.
+Chelsea is a third year MFA design candidate at the University of Iowa from Bayville, NJ.
 She earned her BA in Theatre Design & Production and BFA in Sculpture from Stockton University in 2017.
 She has previously worked with Chrysalis Staging as a Stage Manager and Costume Designer, and the Cumberland County Playhouse as a Scenic Artist.
-This year she will be the costume assistant on the University of Iowa’s production of By the Way, Meet Vera Stark, scenic and costume design The Dybbuk of Dachau, and a NPF '18 design.
+She was the costume assistant on the University of Iowa’s production of By the Way, Meet Vera Stark, scenic and costume design The Dybbuk of Dachau, and a NPF '18 design.

 BFA’ 06 University of Trinidad and Tobago (Performing Arts)